 Some of the ‘signs you’re having a midlife crisis’ items I’ve seen on various lists are just stupid.
 A piece in The Telegraph suggests concerns like ‘only reading books when you are on holiday’ or ‘taking out a direct debit to donate to a charity’ are an indication.

 Sorry, but what sort of crisis is this?!
 It sounds to me like the same sort of crisis I might have on a wet Sunday afternoon with nothing to do except watch the rain trickle down the window and be trying to decide whether to wipe the window sill or not.
-For goodness sake, if you’re going to do a thing, do it properly.

-No – if I’m going to have a Midlife Revival (and it’s time we stopped referring to it as a crisis) I want it to rock with its cock out.
+If I’m going to have a Midlife Revival (and it’s time we stopped referring to it as a crisis) I want it to rock with its cock out.
 God love us, we are not here for very long.
 If you’ve hit 60 and there is a long list of stuff you want to do, you should bloody well start planning it.
 Now.

 So here’s my Midlife Revival list.
 I’m planning to try and tick off as many of these as I can in the next ten years, if I’m lucky enough to live that long.

-MIDLIFE REVIVAL LIST – 11 THINGS TO DO WHILST i STILL CAN
+MIDLIFE REVIVAL LIST – 11 THINGS TO DO WHILST I STILL CAN

 - Get to Glastonbury again.
 If I really put the effort into it, I would absolutely love to do Burning Man.